Sanjina-Kumari/NearMe-Java/README.md

 ## Developer
   Developed by Sanjina Kumari at Pacific Lutheran University.

   For questions or feedback, feel free to reach out at sanjinamandhwani1@gmail.com!

 ## 📜 Acknowledgements
 Project inspired by coursework in **CSCI 270 at Pacific Lutheran University**.

 Starter dataset and UML guidance provided by faculty.

-Modify Search: Add more tags or POI attributes in PointOfInterest.java.

-Author
-Developed by Sanjina Kumari at Pacific Lutheran University.
-For questions or feedback, feel free to reach out!